romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 synthetic and natural noise break NMT and drop their performance.

-In particular, random scrambling as in the Cambridge meme sentence 'Aoccdrnig to a rscheearch...' makes performance fell down to ground level.
+In particular, random scrambling as in the Cambridge meme sentence 'Aoccdrnig to a rscheearch...' makes performance fall down to ground level.
 This is especially true for models based on character ordering, such as CNNs or char2char models, when they are trained on clean datasets.